stevearc/flywheel/doc/topics/crud.rst

 CRUD
 ====
-This section covers the operations you can do to save, update, and delete items from the database.
+This section covers the operations you can do to save, read, update, and delete items from the database.
 All of these methods exist on the :class:`~flywheel.engine.Engine` object and can be called on one or many items.
 After being saved-to or loaded-from Dynamo, the items themselves will have these methods attached to them as well.
 For example, these are both valid: